gampleman/Robot-IAR/reports/final.md

 One of our first design decisions (inspired by  Brooks, 1990) was to try to create a purely reactive control architecture to solve the task assigned to us.
 This was partially successful in the sense that we managed to have the robot navigate around in this manner, without the need to use planning or active sensing.

-Our control algorithm is layered where bottom layers effect how the bottom layers react to sensory input.
-However each of these layers are directly dependent on sensory input (there is a bit of state retained in the robot, however there is so little that calling it a model would be exaggerated).
+Our control algorithm is built in layers, where top layers effect how the bottom layers react to sensory input.
+Each of these layers are directly dependent on sensory input (there is a bit of state retained in the robot, however there is so little that calling it a model would be exaggerated).

 A top level priority is finding out whether the robot is stuck somewhere.
 If not (or this hasn't been detected yet, see bellow for details), then we use light sensors on the bottom of the robot to detect dark flooring.
 When on the dark floor all movements tend to be smaller and less pronounced.
 Also the reaction to the whisker sensors becomes smaller to have a more wall hugging behaviour.